Manhattan Condo Historical Price Trend

 Weimin’s article, Risks with buying into new property projects in Manhattan

-Manhattan condo median price: Graph above shows the historical median price of a Manhattan residential condo increasing from $425,000 in 1999 to $1.7 million in 2017.
+Graph above shows the historical median price of a Manhattan residential condo increasing from $425,000 in 1999 to $1.7 million in 2017.
 During the downturn period of 2017-2019, median price declined to $1.588 million.
-It increased slightly to $1.67 million in Q4’2020.
+Median price in 2022 was $1.746 million, a new record surpassing even the 2017 level.
+In Q4’2023, median price dropped to $1.66 million because of increased mortgage rates.

 Weimin’s article, How to buy new property in Manhattan

-Manhattan condo number of transactions: Graph above shows the trend for number of transactions per year, from 1999 to 2019.
-The peak was 7,000 transactions in 2007, the height of the market.
+Graph above shows the trend for number of transactions per year, from 1999 to 2023.
+The peak was 7,000 transactions in 2007.
+2020 was Covid year and the real estate market closed down for 3 months hence the deal volume represented only 9 months of activity.

 Weimin’s article, Interview with Aidan Booth, online entrepreneur and property investor